kuzmenko86/project-cest-bootstrap/README.md

 project-cest-bootstrap
 ======================

+This bootstrap will be using for create root folder for new project test.
-Bootstrap for new project instead of standard codeception bootstrap.
-Will be using for magento projects.
+Tests designed for using on magento projects.
 Used Page object pattern.